MordragT/nixos/readme.md

 }
 ```

-Now to include the right folders you can just put an **@** behind every folder you want to overlay into the destination.
+Now to include the right folders you can just put a **@** behind every folder you want to overlay into the destination.
-For example your folder structure might look like the following:
+For example, your folder structure might look like the following:

 ```
 /nix/state/users/name/home